 Many people get all the vitamin D they need from the sun.
 Yet, people in the northern parts may need to take supplements during winter.
 Or, you can get small doses of vitamin D through fish, shellfish, egg yolk, fortified milk, yogurt, orange juice, and cereals.

 Insufficient vitamin D can cause osteoporosis.
 It might also lead to stress-related fractures and skeletal diseases, among other conditions.
 Weak or soft bones may impact your running performance and lead to increased injury risk or joint problems.
-Runners should consider vitamin D joint health supplements to avoid joint pain, especially if they don’t see much sunlight.
+Runners should consider vitamin D joint health supplements, especially if they don’t see much sunlight.

 Recommended dose: 600 international units (IU) of vitamin D for people aged 1–70 years and 800 IU for people over 70 years.